Westinghouse Broadcasting: Syndicated programs

 Some of their best-known programs were syndicated and seen in primetime and early/late fringe through its syndication division, Group W Productions, which was originally known as WBC Productions until 1968.
+It was originally founded in 1961 to sell syndication of radio and television programming.
 Many of these programs were also sold internationally (under the name of Westinghouse Broadcasting International).
 In 1992, the Westinghouse Broadcasting International unit has signed a deal with Mitsubishi to represent the catalog for the Japanese market.